SemDemr/student-sys/README.md

-# A BDD framework for SIS using POM design with Page factory
+# A BDD framework for SIS using JDB Connectivity
+AND
 #Cucumber + Java + Selenium